bsinky/bsinky.github.io/_drafts/lambda-the-haxe-equivalent-to-net-s-linq.md

 > On static platforms, working with the Iterable structure might be slower than performing the operations directly on known types, such as Array and List.

-One thing to note - the second paragraph does indicate that using Lambda *may* result in a performance penalty on static targets.
-But, if this is acceptable within your application, Lambda is likely to be *very* useful.
+Do note, the second paragraph indicates that using Lambda *may* result in a performance penalty on static targets.
+If efficiency is important above all else in your application, you might steer clear of Lambda.
+But, if sacrificing a little performance is acceptable within your application, Lambda is likely to be *very* useful.
 This is especially true of C# developers who are used to LINQ - and that brings us to the main point of this article!

 ### Contents
 {:.no_toc}